microsoft/finops-toolkit/docs/optimization-engine/setup-options.md

 If you run into issues with the Azure Pricesheet ingestion (due to the large size of the CVS export), you can create the following Azure Automation variable, to filter in the Price Sheet regions: `AzureOptimization_PriceSheetMeterRegions` set to the comma-separated billing regions of your virtual machines (e.g. *EU West,EU North*).

 The Reservations Usage Workbook has a couple of "Unused Reservations" tiles that require AOE to export Consumption data at the EA/MCA scope (instead of the default Subscription scope).
 You can switch to EA/MCA scope consumption by creating/updating the `AzureOptimization_ConsumptionScope` Automation variable with `BillingAccount` as value.
-Be aware that this option may generate a very large single consumption export which may lead to errors due to lack of memory (this would in turn require [deploying AOE with a Hybrid Worker](#changing-the-runbooks-execution-context-to-hybrid-worker)).
+Be aware that this option may generate a very large single consumption export which may lead to errors due to lack of memory (this would in turn require [deploying AOE with a Hybrid Worker](./customizing-aoe.md#-scale-aoe-runbooks-with-hybrid-worker)).

-## ℹ️ Upgrading AOE
+## 🔼 Upgrading AOE

 If you have a previous version of AOE and wish to upgrade, it's as simple as re-running the deployment script with the resource naming options you chose at the initial deployment.
 It will re-deploy the ARM template, adding new resources and updating existing ones.